mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - Uses the python turtle module to draw a simple panda [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/]
 - Prints a half diamond star pattern using text with a maximum of N stars at the peak [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]
-- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/] -x uses at least one “for” loop and one “while” loop to create an abstract design of your own choice.
+- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/]
+- uses at least one “for” loop and one “while” loop to create an abstract design of your own choice.
 Use the command randcol to make it colourful [https://www.turtle.ox.ac.uk/downloads/docs/Turtle_Python_Exercises_1-12.pdf]

 #### Image Generation
 - Implements conway's game of life
-- generates interesting sprites of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
+- generates random pixel art images of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
 - generates a collage from pictures on the internet after being given a word
 - creates a program that causes the python turtle to travel wherever the mouse gets clicked on the screen and leave a trail